Building a Legacy

 Oregon State Fair Foundation

-You can help preserve this great Oregon event for future generations by becoming a Friend of the Fair!
+You can help preserve this great Oregon event and gathering space for future generations by becoming a Friend of the Fair!